Flowchart: what is it and why it is important in a project

 The first step is to think about all the different steps of a process.

-It is a great idea to engage the whole team in this phase, as different people may be aware of steps that would otherwise not be considered.
+It is a great idea to engage the whole team in this phase, as everyone can provide valuable input.

 These are just some of the questions you will have to ask yourself in this step.